IngInx747/OpenMesher2D/README.md

-# Delaynay Refinement
+# OpenMesher2D

 ## About

-An OpenMesh implementation of constrained Delaunay triangulation(CDT) and refinement.
+An OpenMesh implementation of constrained Delaunay triangulation(CDT), refinement and smoothing.

 ## Demo